INDEX06 PROJECTS

 Global Terrorism Data Visualization Dashboard

-Renders terrorism incidents as geospatial points on an interactive 3D globe with hover tooltips showing location, attack type, and casualty details.
+Renders terrorism incidents (1970–2017) as geospatial points on an interactive 3D globe with hover tooltips showing location, attack type, and casualty details.
 Provides seven analytics views — Overview, Trends, Regions, Attack Types, Targets, Weapons, and Hotspots — each with detailed statistical breakdowns.
 Backend processes and serves the full 177K-record dataset through a REST API with data cleaning, NaN handling, type conversion, and performance-conscious sampling (5,000 points for smooth globe rendering).

 Technical Highlights

-Performance Data sampling strategies balancing visualization density against rendering performance, lazy loading for on-demand data fetching, and backend caching.
+PerformanceImplemented data sampling strategies to balance visualization density against rendering performance, lazy loading for on-demand data fetching, and backend caching.

 Stack

-ReactGlobe.gl (WebGL)Tailwind CSSAxiosViteFastAPIPythonPandasDockerNginx
+ReactGlobe.gl (WebGL)Tailwind CSSAxiosViteFastAPIPythonPandasUvicornDockerDocker ComposeNginx

 Teen Phone Addiction Prediction Dashboard